cloudposse-archives/reference-architectures/README.md

 ## Known Limitations

 - **AWS does not support programmatic deletion of accounts.** This means that if you use this project to create the account structure, but terraform is not able to completely tear it down.
+Deleting AWS accounts is a long, painful process, because AWS does not want to be on the hook for deleting stuff that it cannot get back.
-- **AWS by default only permits one subaccount.** This limit can be easily increased for your organization but can take up to several days.
+- **AWS by default only permits one sub-account.** This limit can be easily increased for your organization but can take up to several days.
 - **AWS will rate limit account creation.** This might mean you'll need to restart the provisioning.
 - **AWS only supports creating member accounts from the master account.** This means you cannot create accounts from within child/member accounts.
+- **AWS does not permit email addresses to be reused across accounts.** One key thing is that the email address associated with the account will be forever associated with that account.
+You will not be able to create a new account with that email address and you will not be able to change the email address later.
+So before you delete an account, change the email address to something you can consider a throwaway.
+Gmail and some other providers allow you to use plus-addressing (e.g. `aws+anything@ourcompany.com`)" to your username to create a unique email that still routes to you, so we suggest you use plus addressing for your accounts.

 ## High-Level Overview